NOAA-GFDL/NDSL/.github/PULL_REQUEST_TEMPLATE.md

 this change.

 Fixes # (issue)
+If this is a hotfix to a released version, please specify it.

 **How Has This Been Tested?**
 Please describe the tests that you ran to verify your changes.
 Please also note